Monitoring, evaluating and undertaking research underpins decisions on the use and management of Commonwealth water for the environment.

 Murray Darling Basin Plan

-The Basin Plan places a number of obligations on the Commonwealth Environmental Water Holder with respect to monitoring, evaluation and reporting, including to:
+The Basin Plan places several obligations on the Commonwealth Environmental Water Holder with respect to monitoring, evaluation and reporting, including to:

 - report annually to the Murray-Darling Basin Authority on the identification of environmental water and the monitoring of its use (Basin Plan Schedule 12, item 9)